sparkflows/sparkflows-docs/docs/databricks/databricks-installation.rst

 * Running Databricks on AWS : https://databricks.com/aws

-Deployment
+Install Fire Insights
 -----------

 Install Fire Insights on any machine.
 The machine has to be reachable from the Databricks cluster.
-Then connect Fire Insights to your Databricks Cluster

 Upload Fire Core Jar to Databricks
 ----------------------------------